 Our Town (May 24, 1940)

-Released on May 24, 1940: The lives, loves and deaths of the folk in a small New Hampshire town.
+Released on May 24, 1940: (running time 1 hour and 30 minutes) The lives, loves and deaths of the folk in a small New Hampshire town.

 Produced by Sol Lesser

 Written by Henry Chandlee, Frank Craven, and Thornton Wilder

 The Actors: William Holden (George Gibbs), Martha Scott (Emily Webb), Fay Bainter (Mrs. Julia Gibbs), Beulah Bondi (Mrs. Myrtle Webb), Thomas Mitchell (Dr. Frank F. Gibbs), Guy Kibbee (Mr. Charlie Webb, newspaper editor), Stuart Erwin (Howie Newsome, the milk man), Frank Craven (Mr. Morgan, narrator story teller and drug store owner), Doro Merande (Mrs. Louella Soames), Philip Wood (Simon Stimson, church organist and choir director), Ruth Tobey (Rebecca Gibbs), Douglas Gardner (Wally Webb), Arthur B. Allen (Professor Willard), Charles Trowbridge (Dr. Ferguson), Spencer Charters (Constable Bill Warren), Dix Davis (Joe Crowell, newspaper delivery boy), Tim Davis (Si Crowell), Tom Drake (best man at the wedding), Dan White (wedding guest talking to the Constable)

 Free Download for the classic movie Our Town

 Our-Town-1940-720p.mp4 (1.7gb - 986x720)